How to Read RFID Tags with Your Mobile Phone?

 - Enable the feature if available.

-How to Set Up Your Phone to Read RFID Tags
+How to Use Your Phone to Read RFID Tags

 Follow these steps to use your mobile phone as an RFID reader:

-- Enable NFC: Go to your phone’s settings and install NFC functionality.
+- Enable NFC: Go to your phone’s settings and enable NFC functionality.

 - Test the Setup: Place your phone close to an RFID tag to confirm it can read the data.